Cause and effects of Tennis Elbow

 - Hold for 20 seconds.
 Repeat four times.

-The key point is to avoid developing a tennis elbow in the first place:
+The key point is to avoid developing a Lateral Epicondylitis (Tennis Player’s Elbow) in the first place:

 - Stop if you feel any pain.